SAXONY-ANHALT

 The highest peak in the Harz mountain range is Mount Brocken.
 It is shrouded in numerous legends and mystical stories.
 According to legend, every Walpurgis Night, from April 30th to May 1st, witches gather at the summit to hold a sabbath.
 Today, this night is celebrated with great fanfare: tourists and locals dress up as witches and devils, and costumed parades and concerts take place at the summit.

-SAXONY-ANHALT: HISTORY OF THE COAT OF ARMS
+SAXONY-ANHALT: COAT OF ARMS' HISTORY

 Comments